Joint Custody Versus Sole Custody in Arizona

-Child Custody: The care, control, and maintenance of a child.
-A child custody determination means a judgment, decree, or other order of a court that provides for the legal custody, physical custody, or visitation with respect to a child.
+Child Custody: The term child custody has been replaced with the term legal decision making in Arizona and that means how decisions concerning the care, control, and maintenance of a child will be made.
+A child custody determination means a judgment, decree, or other order of a court that provides for the legal custody, physical custody, or visitation concerning a child.

 Legal Decision Making: This is the phrase that has taken the place of the phrase “child custody” in Arizona courts.

-Parenting Time: Another term for visitation.
+Parenting time is another term for visitation.
 Arizona courts attempt to ensure that the child continues to have a meaningful relationship with both their parents by ordering parenting time that continues contact with both parents.
 Parenting time could be limited or denied by the court depending upon what is best for the child.

 When a married couple seeks a dissolution of marriage, the final divorce decree includes information regarding legal decision making and parenting time for any children of the couple getting divorced.
-The information the court considers, to name a few, when coming to a decision regarding a divorcing couple’s children include:
+The information the court considers, to name a few, when deciding on a divorcing couple’s children include:

-Adjustments the child will need to make in relation to school, home, community, etc.
+- Adjustments the child will need to make concerning school, home, community, etc

-Ability of each parent to communicate with each other and the child effectively.
+- The ability of each parent to communicate with each other and the child effectively